 Taco night is a regular dinner in my house and these leftover pulled pork tacos aka leftover pork carnitas are a family favorite.

-It was a trip to Chicago in September 2014 where I discovered the best tacos I have ever had.
+It was a trip to Chicago in September of 2014 where I discovered the best tacos I have ever had.

 The pulled pork had been slow roasted to perfection…tender and so full of flavor.

-Paired with black beans, crumbled queso fresco, pico de gallo and fresh avocado, these pulled pork tacos disappeared quickly.
+Paired with black beans, crumbled queso fresco, pico de gallo and fresh avocado, this delicious meal disappeared quickly.

 Perfect to celebrate Cinco de Mayo, this easy recipe fits the bill for a neighborhood Mexican celebration.